 What is microlearning?

-watching a four-minute how-to video in place of a 40-minute e-learning course
+- watching a 4-minute how-to video in place of a 40-minute elearning course

 Because content is distilled down to the essentials, learners spend less time training.
 And less time training means more time for working, resulting in significant cost implications across an organization—especially when a large percentage of learners have completed training.

 Finally, these experiences can be easily repeated and referenced as needed.
 Specifically, learners can quickly locate the element(s) they need without having to dig through masses of irrelevant content in an expansive elearning resource.

 What are the disadvantages of microlearning?

 There’s a risk in distilling content to the point that important material is omitted.
 Furthermore, it may not be possible to divide a complex topic into parts that are small enough to be considered “micro.”

 Or, a topic may be broken into so many episodes that learners are overwhelmed.
 That’s why it’s essential to have a microlearning strategy for how learners will discover and receive episodes.